BBaysinger/portfolio-2020/README.md

 I've started refactoring for TypeScript, but gonna come back to it after frying some bigger fish.
 It's pretty tedious, but important as I like set certain things up to extract features into later projects. ¯\_(ツ)_/¯

+Another TODO is that I built this with the intention to make the technical scope tags for each project clickable to link out to a portfolio view of items filtered by the tag.
+Or it may be crazy to have that many portfolio items, but I think the idea was that I may want to continously contribute to projects, but only have a subset featured ones on the home page...
+Maybe in the next iteration...

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts